 Does this form satisfy the three principles listed above?

-- The design of the form is simple, but there's nothing in the copy or the color scheme that matches this from to any business.
+- The design of the form is simple, but there's nothing in the copy or the color scheme that matches this form to any business.

 With just a few adjustments we were able to transform our simple popup into a well-targeted form that’s easy for our customers to fill out.